yahoo/bgjs/README.md

 It's also possible you're the type of person who likes nerdy new software ideas.
 (Seriously though, who doesn't, amirite?)
 If that's the case, we guarantee you will find Behavior Graph interesting.

+## Can I see an example?

+Behavior Graph introduces a handful of new concepts.
+These concepts aren't difficult, but you will require some orientation.

+* We've created a [short walk-through of a Login form](https://yahoo.github.io/bgdocs/docs/js-and-typescript/code-example/) using Behavior Graph.
+* You can also take a look at [one of our tutorials](https://yahoo.github.io/bgdocs/docs/js-and-typescript/tutorial-1/).

 ## How does it Work?

 As programmers it's natural to partition our software into subtasks.
 For example, let's consider what happens on a typical login form.